 Typical drop off time is 8:30-9am for all three classrooms.
-For an additional fee, you may schedule an early drop off at either 7:30, 7:45, 8 or 8:15.
+For an additional fee, you may schedule an early drop off at either 7:30, 7:45, 8 or 8:15 (Saplings & Oaks only).
 If you would like to request an early drop off, please contact our Office Manager as there are limited spots available.